julianferrone/forsp/README.md

 # Forsp

-A Forsp interpreter, written in Rust and compiled to WASM.
+A Forsp interpreter and VM, written in Rust and compiled to WASM.

 ## What is Forsp?